 - Diabetes (slow fat processing can cause high blood pressure and atherosclerosis)

-- Heredity (if your genetic history includes Carotid Artery Disease, you are more likely to encounter it)
+- Heredity (if your genetic history includes this disease, you are more likely to encounter it)

 Diagnosis And Treatment